openjdk/jtreg/README.md

 The logic for using VNC is encapsulated within the script _make/display.sh_.

-## Building jtreg with Ant

-It is possible to build jtreg with Ant, but this is primarily intended as a convenience while working on the jtreg source code.
-If you are building jtreg to run OpenJDK tests, it is recommended that you build jtreg using the Makefile, perhaps via the _build.sh_ wrapper script.

-The build file is in _make/build.xml_; it creates intermediate files in the _build/_ directory and deliverables in the dist/ directory.
-By default, the build file just builds jtreg, but does not run any tests.
-You can build jtreg from a Unix-like command shell with the following commands:

-    % cd jtreg-root-directory
-    % ant -f make/build.xml

-You can also use this build file when creating a NetBeans free form project with an existing build file.

-### Dependencies

-Some of the tasks that are used are listed as _Optional Tasks_ in the Ant manual.
-You may need to make sure that these tasks are available for use by Ant.
-For example, on Ubuntu Linux these tasks are in the `ant-optional` package.

-### Running Tests

-Some of the tests can be invoked with individual targets beginning `-jtreg-test-`, or collectively via the `jtreg-test` target.
-(The use of `jtreg-test` rather than `test` is to protect against interactions with JUnit in older versions of NetBeans.)

 ## Using the IntelliJ IDE

 The jtreg repo also contains a plugin for the IntelliJ IDE.